kshaffer/courses/materials/mt4-finalPaper.md

 ### Project details ###

-For your final assessment, select one of the two songs above, and analyze its text, its formal structure, any other musical factors you find interesting or appropriate, and the relationship between the text and music.
-Based on your analysis, form a single big claim (a thesis statement) that can be supported by evidence in the music and text.
+For your final assessment, select one of the two songs above.
+Analyze its text, its formal structure, any other musical factors you find interesting or appropriate, and the relationship between the text and music.
+Based on your analysis, form a single, big claim (a thesis statement) that can be supported by evidence in the music and text.
 Then write an analytical paper of **no more than 1200 words** (about 4–5 pages double-spaced) that argues that claim with that evidence.
 Be sure to have a valid thesis statement and a clear argument based on evidence, to use musical terminology appropriately, and to follow the *Chicago Manual of Style, 16th ed.*

 (N.B.: this means things like cover pages and, if appropriate, a references/works cited page.
 Also, note that CMoS covers more than just citations; peruse it for proper use of punctuation, hyphens/dashes, and how to refer to musical terms, titles, and the like.)

 If you are happy with your results from Assessments 1–3 (see your grade report in GDrive), you need only submit a paper.
-If you still want/need to demonstrate mastery (i.e., pass) for any of the form objectives, please submit a detailed timeline analysis of your project song.
+If you still want/need to pass any of the form analysis objectives, please submit a detailed timeline analysis of your project song.

 ### Submission ###